US: Senate Republicans block inquiry into Capitol riot | DW | 28.05.2021

 The "Big Lie" refers to the erroneous claims made by former President Donald Trump and his supporters that the 2020 presidential election was stolen due to voter fraud.

-Senator Dick Durbin of Illinois said there should have been 100 votes for the legislation, and said "Republicans still fear the truth and the wrath of Donald Trump."
+Senator Dick Durbin of Illinois said there should have been 100 votes for the legislation, and claimed "Republicans still fear the truth and the wrath of Donald Trump."

 Trump has previously called the bill a "Democrat trap."
 He continues to insist that the election was rigged, well into the Biden presidency.